buildog-dev/buildog/apps/docs/pages/api-reference/api-introduction.md

 ### Overview

-Welcome to the **API Reference Documentation** for managing users and organizations.
-This document provides a detailed guide to all available endpoints, including their purposes, usage scenarios, request and response formats, and example interactions.
-The API is designed to support common operations related to user and organization management in a secure and efficient manner.
+Welcome to the Buildog API reference documentation!
+This API provides a comprehensive interface for interacting with Buildog's core backend services, enabling developers to manage organizations, users, and related data efficiently.

+The API is written in **Go**, ensuring high performance and scalability.
+For additional insights about our backend, visit the [source code repository](https://github.com/buildog-dev/buildog/tree/main/apps/api).

+Explore this documentation to understand the endpoints, their usage, and how to integrate them into your application.

 ---